 Student Intellectual Property Rights

-Students who believe the College may own Intellectual Property should consult the College policy described above and additional information available from the Office of Technology Transfer, (757) 221-1751.
+Students who believe the university may own Intellectual Property should consult the university policy described above and additional information available from the Office of Technology Transfer, (757) 221-1751.

 Intellectual Property Rights of Others

-The College does not permit the recording, dissemination, or publication of academic presentations (including handwritten notes) for a commercial purpose without advance authorization of the course instructor.
+The university does not permit the recording, dissemination, or publication of academic presentations (including handwritten notes) for a commercial purpose without advance authorization of the course instructor.